nelisa-dludla/alx-system_engineering-devops/0x00-shell_basics/README.md

 10. 9-firstdirdeletion - deletes the directory named *my_first_directory*
 11. 10-back - changes the working directory to the previous one
 12. 11-lists - lists all files (even the hidden ones) in the current directory, the parent of the working directory and the */boot/* directory (in this order), in long format
+13. 12-file_type - prints the type of the file named *iamafile*.
+The file *iamafile* will be in the *tmp* directory when running the script